timklapdor/uimagine-website/readme.md

 ## Links

 - For internal links - images and links to other pages and posts - please prepend the link with ```{{ site.baseurl }}```.
 This will ensure that links and images load correctly.
-- File Names can't have spaces
+- File Names can't have spaces.
+So before uploading please check.
--

 ## Includes
 - To include youtube videos use ```{% include youtube.html id="KWvd8rjqPlg" %}```.